beneaththemoon/web-developer-journey/log.md

 **Thing(s) learned** :
 **Link(s) to work** :
 -->
 ---
+## December 02 - 03, Sat - Sunday
+Missed days.
+Will be back to coding from tomorrow.

+---
 ## Day 90 - 98 : November 23 - Dec 01 , Thurs - Friday